-Two memorial are on the grounds.
+Three memorial are on the grounds.
 The Missouri Vietnam Veterans Memorial honors the 1,410 Missouri men and women who gave the ultimate sacrifice in the Vietnam conflict.
 The 9-11 “Lest We Forget” Memorial features a World Trade Center column and honors the 2,996 lives lost on Sept.
 11, 2001.
-Both memorials are open daily sunrise-10 p.m.
+The Missouri Gold Star Families Memorial honors those who have lost immediate family members in their service to the country, to preserve the memory of the fallen and stand as a stark reminder that freedom is not free.
+All memorials are open daily sunrise-10 p.m.

 The Keeter Center, at the entrance to the campus, houses a lodge and Dobyns Dining Room.
 It features architectural details created almost entirely by students, who also prepare and serve the food.